Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles

-From now on, we will check the final charge of every big vertex is nonnegative.
+From now on, we will check the final charge of every big vertex.
 If $v$ is a $(3, 5)$-vertex, then the final charge is $5-6+1=0$ by (R1).
-If $v$ has degree six, then the final charge of it is zero.
+If $v$ has degree six, then the final charge is zero.
 If the degree of $v$ in $G^{*}$ belongs to $\{7, 8, \dots, \Delta - 3\}$, then its final charge is positive.
 The remaining case is that of degree at least $\Delta -2$.
 Note that $\Delta - 2 \geq 9$.

 Suppose that the center vertex sends out a $2/3$ through a fan rib in a semi-fan.
 If the center vertex sends a $2/3$ to a small vertex as illustrated in Fig~\subref{fig:subfig:b} or \subref{fig:subfig:f} or \subref{fig:subfig:h} or \subref{fig:subfig:i} or \subref{fig:subfig:j}, then we have proved that the average charge sent out by the center is $1/3$.